 In addition, remember to socialize and seek emotional support whenever you feel you need it.
 Healthy lifestyles and peer support can go a long way toward avoiding relapse.

 However, unfortunately, relapse can never be fully avoided; many addictions cannot be overcome on the first try.
 In this sense, relapse is also a natural part of rehabilitation.
-If it happens to you, remember to not blame yourself – and don’t give up.
+If it happens to you, remember not to blame yourself – and don’t give up.
 It is not the end of your journey, only another challenge to overcome on the way to the life you deserve.

-Dangers of Quitting Prescription Drugs abuse Without Professional Assistance
+Dangers of Quitting Prescription Drugs Abuse Without Professional Assistance

 - Life-threatening withdrawal symptoms.
 Depending on one’s medical history, abuse duration, and other factors, withdrawal symptoms can be severe.
 Especially in “cold turkey” attempts, such symptoms can cause serious harm and even lead to death.

 - Acquiring new addictions.
 Without MAT, addicted individuals may seek other substances to help deal with their withdrawal symptoms.
-This pursuit can lead to other, equally dangerous addictions, such as heroin addiction.
+This pursuit can lead to other equally dangerous addictions, such as heroin addiction.

 - Higher chance of overdose.
-Finally, if addicted individuals cannot cope with withdrawal they may relapse.
+Finally, if addicted individuals cannot cope with withdrawal, they may relapse.
 If they do, the body’s decreased tolerance for their drug of choice will make overdose more likely.

 In all cases, we highly recommend seeking professional assistance when quitting prescription drugs – or drugs of any kind.
 Doing so alone is risky and rarely successful, especially as regards long-term abstinence.